Can You Freeze Figs?

 To defrost your frozen figs, transfer them to the fridge and let them thaw overnight.
 After thawing, if your figs were frozen with sugar, stir the figs first and then drain the syrup before using.

 Like many other fruits and vegetables, figs can easily be frozen and used in a variety of dishes.
 This year when fig season comes around, make sure to buy a few extra pounds to freeze and eat in the future.
-You can swap fresh for frozen figs in many recipes such as this one for easy Fig Bread and this one for delicious fig jam.
+You can swap fresh for frozen figs in many recipes such as this one for easy Fig Bread.

 Related: 6 Common Myths About Freezing Foods